wthayer/documents/docs/EVG.md

 (C)        Verify that a Certificate Approver has signed or otherwise approved the EV Certificate Request.

+### 11.1.2.
 Acceptable Methods of Verification – Overview

 As a general rule, the CA is responsible for taking all verification steps reasonably necessary to satisfy each of the Verification Requirements set forth in the subsections below.
 The Acceptable Methods of Verification set forth in each of Sections 11.2 through 11.14 (which usually include alternatives) are considered to be the minimum acceptable level of verification required of the CA.  In all cases, however, the CA is responsible for taking any additional verification steps that may be reasonably necessary under the circumstances to satisfy the applicable Verification Requirement.

-## 0.20.Verification of Applicant's Legal Existence and Identity
+## 11.2.
+Verification of Applicant's Legal Existence and Identity

+### 11.2.1.
 Verification Requirements

 To verify the Applicant's legal existence and identity, the CA MUST do the following.